Hiring globally? Why Spain should be at the top of your list

 "From skiing to surfing, from nature to culture, from food to wineSpain is an amazing country to explore." —Heleen Lodewykx, Oyster employee in Madrid

 Spain also offers a comprehensive public healthcare system, in addition to affordable private options.
-The warm Mediterranean climate with 3,000 hours of sunshine per year is a big draw as well.
 Finally, the Spanish digital nomad visa has also attracted top tech talent from around the world.

 Favorable labor laws and lower costs